Courier and Route Apps for the Online Book Store

-Labirint came to us with detailed technical specifications and their own design.
+The Client came to us with detailed technical specifications and his own design.

 First, we went over the existing workflow of the delivery service.
 With that in mind, we integrated the courier database with a web service.
 It took us 6 months to build an app that took every aspect of the current business process into account.